andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Timezone: GMT+3
 - Likes: coding, swimming, reading
 - Not interested in projects related to gambling, forex, casino or other immoral activity
-- Prefer to avoid if possible projects related to Russian government
 - Remote work format is preferred

 ## Companies / Projects